Skip to main content

 }))

-The middleware uses the Double Submit Cookie pattern - it compares the extracted token against the cookie value.
-If your extractor reads from the same cookie, they will always match and provide zero CSRF protection.
+The middleware uses the Double Submit Cookie pattern – it compares the extracted token against the cookie value.
+If you configure an extractor that reads from the same cookie, it will panic because they will always match and provide zero CSRF protection.

 app.Use(csrf.New(csrf.Config{